danielchang2002/TaxiBGC_2022/example/README.md

 └── SRR6915153_covstats_taxigc2022.txt
 ```

-## Verify that the produced output files are identical to those in this directory
+## Verify that the output files are identical to those in this directory
-Note: slight differences in output may be present due to updated marker databases or version differences
+Note: Slight differences in the output presented below may occur due to updated marker databases or version differences.

 ```bash
 head *.txt